Petlja/TxtProgInPythonEng/docs/_sources/02_Console/02_Console_10_scripting.rst.txt

     120 96.0
     310 248.0

-We notice that the last two lines of the program were executed three times, with the variable *regular_cost* receiving the values 250, 120, 310 in that order.
+We notice that the last two lines of the program were executed three times, with the variable *regular_price* receiving the values 250, 120, 310 in that order.
 We achieved this with the statement ``for``.
 The parts of the program that are repeated are called loops, so we can say that in the previous example we used a **for loop**.

 The following figure shows the main elements of the *for* loop: